pangeacyber/pangea-extensions-firebase/storage-file-intel/PREINSTALL.md

-Use this extension to automatically scans files uploaded to a Cloud Storage bucket for malicious behavior.
+Use this extension to automatically check files uploaded to a Cloud Storage bucket for malicious behavior.
 It will compare the hash of the file to against a list of 25 million known malicious files.

-When you upload a file to your specified Cloud Storage bucket, this extension:
+When a user uploads a file to your specified Cloud Storage bucket, this extension:

 - Detects if the file is a known malicious file.
 If it is, then:
   - Neutralizes the file by copying the file to a gzip formatted container.
   - Optionally, deletes the original file.

-The extension can publish a file scanned completion event which you can optionally enable when you install the extension.
+The extension can publish a completion event when a file is neutralized, which can be optionally enabled when you install it.
 If you enable events, you can [write custom event handlers](https://firebase.google.com/docs/extensions/install-extensions#eventarc) that respond to these events.
 You can always enable or disable events later.
 Events will be emitted via Eventarc.

 #### Detailed configuration information